-If you maintain the servers yourself, you have to pay for premises, equipment, licensed software - these are large capital expenditures.
+If you maintain the servers yourself, you must pay for premises, equipment, licensed software - large capital expenditures.
 In addition, in the cloud, the provider assumes the provision of virtual infrastructure with the downtime specified in the SLA (uptime).
-To provide the same uptime in your own private data center, as well as manage physical infrastructure and virtualization, you need a separate staff of specialists.
+To provide the same uptime in your own private data center and manage physical infrastructure and virtualization, you need a separate staff of specialists.
 These are additional costs in excess of capital.
-If the company's own data center is not a core business, the company does not know how to assess risks and additional and hidden costs, it does not have the appropriate expertise, then it is cheaper to deploy IT infrastructure in the cloud.
+In that case, the company needs to learn how to assess risks and additional and hidden costs, it needs to have the appropriate expertise, then it is cheaper to deploy IT infrastructure in the cloud.

 Cloud IaaS technologies can also be used to extend existing infrastructure.
-For example, you have physical servers, but they are not powerful enough for the current tasks.
-Instead of buying new ones, you can connect to the IaaS platform and get the power you need there.
+For example, physical servers need to be more powerful for the current tasks.
+Instead of buying new ones, you can connect to the IaaS platform and get your needed power.

 IaaS is suitable if the company has a non-linear demand for resources.
 For example, you have physical servers running an online store.
 During the holidays or sales, the site falls - there are too many buyers, and the servers cannot stand it.
-If you use the cloud infrastructure, as the load increases, you can immediately get additional computing power.
+If you use the cloud infrastructure, you can immediately get additional computing power as the load increases.
 And when the load drops, return to the planned capacity consumption.
-In the case of a conventional physical infrastructure, you need to buy additional servers - you will use them only at the peak of the load, and serve constantly.
-This is not to mention the fact that the procurement process usually takes weeks, and cloud scaling - minutes or even seconds.
+In the case of a conventional physical infrastructure, you need to buy additional servers - you will use them only at the peak of the load and serve constantly.
+This is not to mention the fact that the procurement process usually takes weeks, and cloud scaling - takes minutes or even seconds.

-As in your own on-premises infrastructure, in the cloud you can organize separate development, testing, and "live" workload environments, in which a ready-made application is running.
-But, unlike your own infrastructure, in the cloud, test environments can be deployed instantly.
-After the tests are completed, you can minimize unnecessary environments and not overpay for idle resources.
+As in your own on-premises infrastructure, in the cloud, you can organize separate development, testing, and "live" workload environments in which a ready-made application is running.
+But, unlike your own infrastructure, test environments can be deployed instantly in the cloud.
+After completing the tests, you can minimize unnecessary environments and not overpay for idle resources.
 All this simplifies and speeds up the software testing process and allows you to save money on the purchase of test servers.

 Building a complex IaaS infrastructure in the cloud for large projects may require a provider's help with migration and administration.
 But for most projects, cloud infrastructure management does not require the direct involvement of the provider.
 And if difficulties arise, you can always contact technical support.

-The main advantage of IaaS for organizations is that it provides you the greatest level of management and control over the infrastructure.
+The main advantage of IaaS for organizations is that it provides you with the greatest level of management and control over the infrastructure.
 IaaS is extremely scalable and considered the most flexible cloud computing model.
-The resources you need are offered as a service and can be purchased as needed or per consumption which is often the basis for pricing as a pay-as-you-use model.
+The resources you need are offered as a service and can be purchased as needed or per consumption, often the basis for pricing as a pay-as-you-use model.
 Also, IaaS normally allows multiple users for a single piece of hardware.

-- Network settings that allow virtual servers to communicate with each other, external servers owned by the client company, and the Internet.
+Network settings allow virtual servers to communicate with each other, external servers owned by the client company and the Internet.
 These include:

-- server availability for each other and for the external network, routing of server network connections;
+- server availability for each other and the external network, routing of server network connections;

 - load balancers that prevent server overloads by distributing incoming traffic between them;